patricklarose/dotfiles/README.md

 ## Installation

 > [!WARNING]
-> This script will overwrite files.
-Review code and customize before running.
+> This script will overwrite existing configuration files.
+Although it creates a backup of any existing files it replaces, review and customize the code before running.

 ### Step 1: Clone repository
 ```bash